aprilmintacpineda/inferno-context-api-store/README.md

   // rest of the codes
 ```

 `defer` must be a number in milliseconds.
-Doing this would ensure minimal updates and more than one state update occured within the specified millisecond, you only update once.
+Doing this would ensure minimal updates when more than one state update occured within the specified millisecond, you only update once.
 By default this feature is turned off.

 ## getStoreState function